dividedsky/dev_journal/content/blog/week-one/index.md

 ![Contributions](./contribs.png)
 *My github handle: dividedsky*

-# Part One - Individual Accomplishments
+# Part One: Individual Accomplishments
 ## Summary
 This was our first week in Lambda Labs, Lambda's five-week program where students work together on a team to create a real-world application.
 Our team got off to a good start, and it's exciting wrapping up the first week and looking ahead to what we hope to accomplish in the next four weeks.